petigura/CKS-Cool/README.md

 ### Run the gap fitting code.

-   Takes about 1 hour to run with a 1000 samples
+   Takes about 1 hour to run with 1000 samples

    ```bash
    bin/run_ckscool.py create-gradient # stores results in analysis/ to do a fresh run, remove or move this directory